-Analyzing risk is an important aspect of investing, and the Magic Formula strategy is no exception.
+Analyzing risk is an important aspect of investing, and the Magic Formula investment strategy is no exception.
 The Magic Formula strategy involves investing in high-quality, undervalued companies, which typically have lower levels of debt and strong earnings.
 This can reduce the overall risk in the portfolio compared to investing in companies with high levels of debt or weak earnings.
 However, as with all investing methods, the Magic Formula strategy comes with some level of risk.

 One potential risk with the Magic Formula strategy is that the stocks chosen may not perform as well as expected, potentially leading to underperformance compared to the broader market.
 Additionally, value stocks, which this strategy tends to favor, can underperform growth stocks in certain market environments, such as during strong growth phases.